-This page is prepared for the Congressional Justice for Warriors Caucus and its staff.
-It does not represent the views of the U.S. Marine Corps, Department of the Navy, or Department of Defense.
+This page is prepared for congressional staff and members considering engagement on this matter.
+It does not represent the views of the U.S. Marine Corps, Department of the Navy, or Department of War.
 This is a 10 USC 1034 protected communication.

 A confirmed promotion.